Protecting bats in buildings

 There are 17 species of bat in the UK of which at least 10 occur in Carmarthenshire.
 Each bat gives birth once a year, early in summer, the females tending to gather together in a communal roost to give birth and bring up their young.
 This is when they are most likely to be seen using buildings.
 By the end of the summer these roosts are generally vacated.
 In winter they hibernate and live off body fat stored during the autumn.

 All British bats are protected under the Wildlife & Countryside Act 1981 (as amended) and have European protection under the Conservation of Habitats and Species Regulations 2010 (as amended), which implements the EC Habitats Directive in the UK.
 It is an offence to deliberately capture, injure or kill a European Protected Species or to deliberately damage or destroy the breeding site or resting place (roost) of such an animal or to obstruct its access.
-A roost is protected whether or not bats are present at the time.
+A roost is protected regardless of whether bats are present at the time.
 ‘Damage’ would include operations such as timber treatment in roost areas.
 It is also an offence to deliberately disturb a bat that may significantly affect its ability to survive or the local distribution or abundance of that species.

 Bats and the planning system